Modraxis/Overpowered-Speedster/README.md

 - **HΞLPΞЯ**: Contribution of Ideas and Advertising (Discord:".helpers")
 - **🅰TTACK 🅰S TEAM**: Contribution of Ideas and Advertising (Discord:"attackasteam")

-## Warning
-Dont change any thing when mod is started

 ## Important Note
 If you encounter any issues with the mod, such as a "Mod stopped after initializing" error, please follow these steps to troubleshoot: